7 Inspiring Politicians in Wheelchairs Who Made History

 A Pivotal Role in Irish History

 As the President of Dáil Éireann, Griffith was instrumental in negotiating the Anglo-Irish Treaty, which led to the establishment of the Irish Free State in 1922.
-His leadership helped shape modern Ireland, demonstrating that physical health does not determine political effectiveness.

 7. Steven Fletcher – Canada’s Resilient Conservative MP